People with Neurological

 Supported by an NSF Phase 1 SBIR Grant we analyzed interictal eye-movement data and were able to show a correlation to subjects having active seizures.

 We have been awarded an NIH SBIR Phase I grant to compare the accuracy of 3 epileptologists reading a smartphone video recording during hyperventilation to 3 epileptologists reading the corresponding video EEG during hyperventilation.
-Stay tuned for more information on this study!
+We are currently recruiting for this study.
+More information can be found here.

-We have been awarded an SBIR Phase II grant from the National Science Foundation (NSF) for assessing comorbidities in epilepsy using eye movement recordings.
-Stay tuned for more information on this study!
+We have been awarded an SBIR Phase II grant from the National Science Foundation (NSF) for assessing comorbidities (e.g. attention and mood) in epilepsy using eye movement recordings.
+We are currently recruiting for this study.
+More information can be found here.

 Neurologist with dual certification in epilepsy and neurology with over 10 years’ experience directing the clinical epilepsy and research programs at UCSF Benioff Children’s Hospital, Oakland